PRodriguez19/MMG3320-5320/docs/ch04/08_accessing_public_experimental_data.md

 ## Citation

 *This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
 These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*

+*This lesson was developed using materials from the [Vermont Advanced Computing Center](https://www.uvm.edu/vacc).
+These materials are freely available.*